Set-up guest Wi-Fi access at your business, engage online visitors and improve business performance through a single service.

 This outdoor wireless network can be used for municipalities surveillance, communication, public services, etc… they can also be used to connect multiple buildings together whether they are only blocks or miles away.
 Contact Innovative Dynamic Networks and one of our certified engineers will be able to help you design your wireless network infrastructure.

-Empower your customers to get free or pay-per-use WiFi services in recurring or one-time formats.
+Empower your customers to get free or pay-per-use, Guest WIFI Services in recurring or one-time formats.
 We can set time-based policies or provide vouchers through PINs.
 Plus, you can get visitors connected using auto-provisioning or help them benefit from self-provisioning on the web portal.
 You can also deliver secure internal Wi-Fi access.

 - Data Centers